planbstudio/hopecanwin/green-party-counter-media-prompt.md

 - **Run it fresh each day** in a new conversation for the cleanest results.
 - **Edit the Local Focus section** to make it relevant to your constituency — this transforms a national briefing into a local campaigning tool.
-- **If Claude's response seems cut short**, reply with: *"Continue — complete all remaining sections in full."*
+- **If the response seems cut short**, reply with: *"Continue — complete all remaining sections in full."*
 - **To get a second briefing in the same conversation** (e.g. an afternoon update), just say: *"Run the briefing again with fresh stories only."* The anti-repetition check will kick in automatically.
+- **ChatGPT users:** Save this prompt as a [Custom GPT](https://help.openai.com/en/articles/custom-gpts) so you can run it with one click instead of pasting each time. **Gemini users:** Create a [Gem](https://gemini.google.com/gems) for the same effect.
-- **Share the prompt** — it works for anyone with access to Claude.
+- **Share the prompt** — it works with any AI assistant that can search the web.
 No setup, no account linking, no technical knowledge required.

 ## What This Doesn't Do

 This is a manual prompt, not an automated system.
 It won't email you, it won't run on a schedule, and it won't remember between conversations.
-For an automated daily briefing delivered to your inbox, see the companion **Hope Can Win — Cowork Setup Guide**.
+For an automated daily briefing delivered to your inbox, see the companion **Hope Can Win — Cowork Setup Guide** (requires Claude's Cowork mode).

 ---